Friday, July 11, 2025

 Palingenesia means restoration to origin—not merely a new beginning.

-The new creation is the spiritual existence of those who have been regenerated—restored to communion with God and His eternal purpose in Christ.
+The new creation is the existence of those who have been regenerated—restored to communion with God and His eternal purpose in Christ.

 “For those whom He foreknew, He also predestined to be conformed to the image of His Son…”